 anyone who is "outside" the Church, who is "not subject to the Roman

 Pontiff" or that anyonw qho is "not living within the Catholic Church"

 ||Numerous statements since the 1960's seem to have stated clearly

-that the Church has switches to an inclusivist
+that the Church has switched to a partly inclusivist

 position.
 They now believe that non-Catholics can have indirect access to salvation, but that their

 faith may well place serious roadblocks on the path to salvation.